 The Corporation is committed to making its work environment safe, secure and healthy for its Personnel and others.
 The Corporation complies with all applicable laws and regulations relating to safety and health in the workplace.
 The Corporation expects all Personnel to promote a positive working environment for all.
-Personnel are expected to consult and comply with all Corporation rules regarding workplace conduct and safety.
+Personnel are expected to consult and comply with all Corporation rules regarding workplace conduct and safety including the Corporation's Health, Safety & Sustainability Policy.
 Personnel should immediately report any unsafe or hazardous conditions or materials, injuries, and accidents connected with the Corporation's business and any activity that compromises corporate security to a senior officer of the Corporation.
-Personnel must not work under the influence of any substances that would impair the safety of others.
+Personnel must not work under the influence of any substances that would impair the safety of themselves and others.
 All threats or acts of physical violence or intimidation are prohibited.